 - Paysafe links the authentication to the customer's card and returns a response to the merchant, which contains the threeDResult, signatureStatus, eci, cavv, and xid parameters.

 - The merchant uses the Card Payments API to submit a payment Authorization request, containing the above values along with the original card details.

 - Assuming these details are passed to the Card Payments API correctly and the card is 3D Secure authorized, fraud liability is typically shifted from the merchant to the bank.

 - Cardholder Authentication (3D Secure) is a recommended step which merchants should implement in regions where the 3D Secure scheme is prevalent, to reduce the risks of fraud and chargebacks.

-- If a customers is not enrolled in the 3D Secure scheme (enrollment lookup returns "N") merchants can immediately request a purchase authorization using the Card API.
+- If a customer is not enrolled in the 3D Secure scheme (enrollment lookup returns "N") merchants can immediately request a purchase authorization using the Card Payments API.